 Our paper is closely related, and builds upon the literature on the decision to settle a case instead of to litigate.
 Rubinfeld (2015) offers an introduction into that literature in relation to antitrust cases.
 A broader review of the literature on litigation activity is offered by Spier (2007).
-Rubinfeld (2015) points to four factors identified in the literature for affecting settlement decisions: (1) savings in litigation costs compared to settlement costs, (2) risk aversion of the parties (the more risk averse, the more they want to avoid the uncertain outcome of litigation), (3) divergence of the parties' expectations regarding their own success in court, and (4) reputational effects (defendants might put a higher value on their potential losses in court than claimants).
-In our theoretical section we adopts their framework to our institutional setting.
+Rubinfeld (2015) points to four factors identified in the literature for affecting settlement decisions: (1) savings in litigation costs compared to settlement costs, (2) divergence of the parties' expectations regarding their own success in court, (3) risk aversion of the parties (the more risk averse, the more they want to avoid the uncertain outcome of litigation), and (4) reputational effects (defendants might put a higher value on their potential losses in court than claimants).
+In our theoretical section we adopt their framework to our institutional setting but focus on the first two points.

-On the empirical literature, Perloff et al. (1996) estimate the determinants to settle based on a dataset covering all private antitrust suits filed from 1973 to 1983 in five US federal district courts, of which 24.4% concern price fixing.
-They find that court, industry and firm size matter in determining the success at trial and the probability for a settlement.
-The estimated probability of claimants winning in court would be lower in cartel cases than in merger, price discrimination, tying and dealer termination cases and higher than in predation, refusal to deal and vertical restraints cases.
-The estimated probability of a settlement would be highest in cartel cases.
-Quantitatively, for every 1 percent increase in the probability that the claimant wins, the probability that the case settles rises by nearly 0.13 percent.
-This effect would increase with the size of damages awarded.
-It suggests that policy reforms that positively affect the claimants' probability of winning in court increases settlement rates.
+On the empirical literature, Perloff et al. (1996) estimate the determinants to settle based on a dataset covering private antitrust suits filed from 1973 to 1983 in five US federal district courts.
+A substantial part of the cases covered, namely 24.4%, concern price fixing.
+They find that for every 1 percent increase in the probability that the claimant wins, the probability that the case settles rises by nearly 0.13 percent.
+This effect increases with the size of damages awarded.
+The result implies that policy reforms that positively affect the claimants' probability of winning in court increases settlement rates.
+A result on which we rely in our interpretation of the empirical facts, namely the conclusion that early settlements indicate a successful implementation of the EU Commission's objective to establish a system of effective compensation of damaged parties of cartel infringements.

-On the more specific question of the timing of settlements, only a few empirical papers offer an assessment.
-Boyd and Hoffmann (2012) look at federal district court data and find that motions can speed up settlements due to parties gaining knowledge about their own case.
+On the question of the timing of settlements, only a few empirical papers offer an assessment.
+Boyd and Hoffmann (2012) look at federal district court data and find that motions can speed up settlements due to parties gaining knowledge about the other side's strength and the court's view on it.
 Johnston and Waldfogel (2002) look at repeated interactions between lawyers and find that swifter compromise is reached if lawyers interact more frequently.
-Fenn and Rickman (1999) find that parties' cost and liability calculations as well as legal aid has an important impact on settlement timings in cases against the NHS trusts in England.
+Fenn and Rickman (1999) find, based on a dataset of litigation cases against NHS trusts in England, 8 that delay in settlement occurs if the costs of bargaining for the claimant are low (e.g. because of legal aid), when the estimated damages are high and the defendant feels not liable for the damages being claimed.
+These results support, besides the relevance of litigation costs, the importance of an alignment of expectations between the two opposing parties for early settlements to occur.